dansmyers/ProgrammingAndSoftwareDevelopment/Exam_Review/README.md

 Be prepared to write *correct* implementations *in Java* for the recursive and iterative versions of binary search.

-You should know the basic argument for the complexity of binary search, but there won't be any questions on the proof of correctness using a loop invariant.
+You should know the argument for the complexity of binary search, but there won't be any questions on the proof of correctness using a loop invariant.

 ## Big-O notation

+Be able to give the complexity of a mathematical function.
+Make sure you understand how to deal with functions that include log terms, square roots, trig functions or other non-polynomial elements.
+Always think about the scaling behavior of each term in the function: How does the term grow as *n* gets larger and larger?

+Be able to order and group functions based on their complexities.

 Know the formal definition of Big-O notation and how to use the definition to show that a polynomial function has a certain complexity.
-Know how to analyze code fragments.
+Know how to analyze code fragments and give their complexities.
+Make sure to read any code fragment carefully: Just because it has two `for` loops, for example, doesn't mean that it's automatically quadratic.

 There won't be any questions on Big-Omega or Big-Theta notation (but I would like you to be familiar with them).

 Suggested studying:

 - Relevant sections of Chapter 5 and their examples
 - Chapter 5 questions 6-10, 14, 24, 28

+Be aware of the list of standard complexities given at the end of Chapter 6 and be able to give an example of problems that belong to each class.

 ## Lists